-Appendix 4: Examples of whom we may share your data with where the law permits (non - exhaustive list)
+Appendix 2: Examples of whom we may share your data with where the law permits (non - exhaustive list)

-- The Local Authority (Southampton City Council/Hampshire City council)
+- The Local Authority Southampton City Council and Hampshire County Council

-- Schools that students attend after leaving.
+- Schools that students attend after leaving The Cedar School.

 - The Department for Education (DfE).

 - The National Health Service to support student safety and vaccination programs.

 - The pupil's family and representatives.

 - Educators and examining bodies.

-- The schools' inspector.
+- The schools' inspector

 - Suppliers and service providers so that they can provide a contracted service such as careers and Physical Education provision.

 - Central and local government.

 - Auditors.

 - Survey and research organisations.

 - Security organisations.

 - Health and social welfare organisations.

 - Professional advisers and consultants.

 - Counsellors/Educational Psychologists as and when appropriate.

 - Charities and voluntary organisations.

 - Police forces, courts, tribunals.

 - Professional bodies.

-- Our data protection officer on occasion, e.g. to support a subject access request.
+- Our Data Protection Officer on occasion, eg to support a subject access request

-- Occasionally with school governors.
+- Occasionally with school governors